Getting around Yorkshire by train

 Northern

-Since March 1, 2020 Northern has been operated by Northern Trains Ltd, a company run by the UK Government's Department for Transport
+Northern is operated by Northern Trains Ltd, a company run by the UK Government's Department for Transport

 (Before March 1, 2020 the franchise was operated by Arriva Rail North - a subsidiary of German state-owned Deutsche Bahn.)